 It is possible this could all change in the future.
 The Ontario regulators have considered “inter-jurisdictional compacts”.
 Canada already has such a compact, allowing players in British Columbia, Manitoba, and Québec to play against each other via IGT software.

-While the commercial component of Ontario makes it unlikely it will join that compact in its existing form — and the other three provinces do not have any commercial operators — it shows that there is potentially an inclination to share liquidity across Canada.
+While the commercial component of Ontario makes it unlikely it will join that compact in its current form — and the other three provinces do not have any commercial operators — it shows that there is potentially an inclination to share liquidity across Canada.

 There are four active operators in the regulated Ontario online poker market, with several more operators working towards launching their Ontario-specific offerings.